 The aim of this epic expedition is to travel deep into the jungle’s heart in the Democratic Republic of Congo to find human’s closest relatives, the bonobos.
 Supporting local conservation initiatives, the team will be among the first visitors to the new research and conservation centre deep in the Lomako-Yokokala Faunal Reserve.

 Travelling by plane, boat and foot, the journey to reach the bonobo sanctuary is an expedition in itself.
-Fully supported by national government and the African Wildlife Foundation, this is the first official expedition into the reserve with the opportunity to witness these incredible animals in their natural habitat.
+Led by expedition leader and conservationist, Chris Mahoney, this is the first official expedition into the reserve with the opportunity to witness these incredible animals in their natural habitat.
 By taking teammates into the region, we hope to raise awareness and vital conservation funds towards the protection of the bonobos for future generations.

 - Trek and camp within the natural habitat of wild bonobos.

 - Embark on an exclusive frontier wildlife expedition which hasn’t been attempted before.

 - Opportunities to see four additional primate species; black mangabey, red tail guenoc, wolfi monkey and the black & white colobus.

 - View rehabilitated bonobos from canoes in the Ekola ya Bonobo reintroduction sanctuary near Basankusu.

 - Interact with rescued bonobos at the Lola ya Bonobo Orphanage near Kinshasa.